nickschot/lux-redis-cache/README.md

 - **Destroy:** expire the whole cache, the database could be configured to CASCADE on delete, so we don't know what needs to be expired

 #### Time Based Cache Expiry
-This is a very simple cache strategy where we simply use the `expiresIn` option passed into `getFromRedis`.
+This is a very simple cache strategy which just caches data.
+It can be enhanced with time based expiration by setting the `expiresIn` option passed into `getFromRedis`.
 No cache invalidation is provided with this strategy.
+This engine will not always return up-to-date data.

 ### getFromRedis(redis, options)
 `getFromRedis` is meant to be used in a `beforeAction` hook.
 It will try to get data from redis for any `GET` request from on an `index` or `show` controller action.
 It will immediately return the payload while the action/afterAction is skipped.